tagspaces/documentation/extensions/perspectiveList.md

 ## Features

 * Browsing files in the current folder
-* Performing basic operations like renaming, moving, deleting, creating and tagging files
+* Performing basic operations like renaming, moving, deleting and tagging files
+* CSV export - the current list of files or search results can be exported in CSV format for further operation with the generated data.

 ## Used libraries
 This extension thankfully relays on the following great libraries: